-11. Have you seen an increase in the number of minority investments undertaken by financial sponsors and are they typically structured as equity investments with certain minority protections or as debt-like investments with rights to participate in the equity upside?
+11. Have you seen an increase in (A) the number of minority investments undertaken by financial sponsors and are they typically structured as equity investments with certain minority protections or as debt-like investments with rights to participate in the equity upside; and (B) 'continuation fund' transactions where a financial sponsor divests one or more portfolio companies to funds managed by the same sponsor?

-An increase of minority deals has been spotted in 2020 in number and value.
-Out of \in 4.1 bn, \in 1bn is accounted to minority deals.
-Both structures (minority investments with minority partners protection and debt-like investments) are typically used, without any one to be clearly prevailing, since these depend to a big extent on the factual circumstances, as well as, financial sponsor's policy.
+(A) Fewer minority deals, having however a higher aggregate value, have been spotted in 2022 in comparison to 2021.
+Out of € 10.4bn, € 0,9bn is accounted to 8 minority deals (as opposed to €0,2bn for 13 deals in 2021).
+Both structures (minority investments with minority partners protection and debt-like investments) are typically used, without any one to be clearly prevailing, since these depend to a big extent on the factual circumstances, as well as, financial sponsor's policy; (B) several 'continuation fund' transactions have spotted on occasions where funds were expiring (or more than 70% of their committed capital had been invested) and the respective manager raised a successor fund.